FormMail.pl

 print_blank_fields No Include empty fields in output

-title No Title for success page
+title No Title for the built-in success page

-return_link_title No Text for return link
+return_link_title No Text for the return link

 Installation